 I wasn’t expecting the app to take off the way it did.
 Again, I’m no Mark Zuckerberg, but after a day or two, the app was selling numerous copies per hour at the one-off price of $1.20!

 I have a vivid memory of being at a house party, checking my phone, realizing this had the potential to be “it.”
 It was exhilarating!
 I had always been interested in learning how to become an app developer, but I hadn’t really thought about what it might feel like to see an app of mine succeed.

-Eventually, I was contacted by some guys in India who wanted to act as a kind of agent for my app to sell a license to OEMs in their part of the world.
-I agreed, and while pretty much everyone tried to con me out of my intellectual property, and I earned barely a pittance for weeks and weeks spent tweaking code, it still felt pretty big league for me at the time.
-And no one can take that away from me!
+Eventually, I was contacted by some guys in India who wanted to act as agents to sell a license to OEMs in their part of the world.
+I agreed, and while pretty much everyone tried to con me out of my intellectual property and I earned barely a pittance for weeks and weeks spent tweaking code (this was not a good experience!), it still felt pretty big league for me at the time.
+I can say that I built And no one can take that away from me!